Updated: June 20, 2024

 • Access to the Home: Installers will need access to the attic and possibly other home parts.
 Homeowners should ensure that there is a clear path to the attic.

-• Safety and Cleanliness: Reputable professionals will use safety equipment to ensure the home is clean after the installation.
+• Safety and Cleanliness: Our professionals will use safety equipment to make sure the home is clean.
 They should also dispose of any old insulation that was removed.

 Maximizing the Effectiveness of Your Insulation